nu-decree/viceroy-decree-website/exampleSite/content/english/pages/curricula.md

 draft: false
 ---

-Decree scholars can take courses from a shared virtual institute curriculum.
+VICEROY DECREE scholars can take courses from a shared virtual institute curriculum.
 These courses will follow a virtual online instructional method for Visiting VI students.
 Each scholar needs to complete 8-10 Credits from this multi-institution curriculum (courses credits can vary from 3 to 4 credit hours).

 {{< image src="images/viceroy-decree-course-path.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}